AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/create-plan.md

 1. Make sure that the [!DNL Data Migration Tool] has a network access to connect to Magento 1 and Magento 2 databases.
 Open the corresponding ports in your firewall.

-1. Stop all activities in the Magento 1.x Admin Panel, except for order management, such as shipping, creating invoice, credit memos, etc (the list of allowed activities can be extended by adjusting settings of the Delta mode in the [!DNL Data Migration Tool]). **Note:** such activities must not be resumed until your Magento 2 store goes live.
+1. Stop all activities in the Magento 1.x Admin Panel (except for order management), such as shipping, creating invoices and credit memos.
+The list of allowed activities can be extended by adjusting settings of the Delta mode in the [!DNL Data Migration Tool].

+   >[!NOTE]
+   >
+   >You must not resume these activities until your Magento 2 store goes live.

-1. We recommend to stop all Magento 1.x cron jobs.
+1. We recommend stopping all Magento 1.x cron jobs.

    Still, if some jobs are required to run during migration, make sure they do not create new database entities or change the existing ones in the way that such entities cannot be processed by the Delta mode.

-   For example: the `enterprise_salesarchive_archive_orders` cron job moves old orders to archive.
-Running this job during migration is safe because the Delta mode takes the job into account and thus properly processes the archived orders.
+   For example, the `enterprise_salesarchive_archive_orders` cron job moves old orders to archive.
+Running this job during migration is safe because the Delta mode recognizes this job and properly processes the archived orders.

 1. Use the [!DNL Data Migration Tool] to migrate settings and websites.